napari/napari/docs/naps/0-nap-process.md

 themselves has decided that the NAP is actually a bad idea, or has accepted that a competing proposal is a better alternative.

-When a NAP is `Accepted`, `Rejected`, or `Withdrawn`, the NAP should be updated accordingly.
-In addition to updating the status field, at the very least the `Resolution` header should be added with a link to the relevant post on the discussion forum.
+When a NAP is `Accepted`, `Deferred`, `Rejected`, or `Withdrawn`, the NAP should be updated accordingly.
+In all cases except `Deferred`, the `Resolution` header should also be added with a link to the relevant post on the discussion forum.
+Additional links and information may be added to the Discussion section of the NAP.

 NAPs can also be `Superseded` by a different NAP, rendering the original obsolete.
 The `Replaced-By` and `Replaces` headers